-IMPORTANT: Functions have the following limitations:
+Functions have the following limitations:

 - Multi-stage searches cannot be function arguments.
 Incorrect: Members (ManagedBy: "mary sue" | name="{FullName}") - Functions are not supported in operator scope queries described in Who Can Do What in IT Security Search. - AND-based conjunction of function calls is disallowed.
-Incorrect: Members (name="group1")

-AND Members (name="group2") - Negation of function calls is disallowed.
-Incorrect: -MemberOf (name="group3") - · A function cannot have a function call as an argument. - The functions work only on data provided by the Warehouse connector.
-For data from other connectors (including the legacy Enterprise Reporter connector), the functions return nothing.
+Incorrect: Members (name="group1") AND Members (name="group2") - Negation of function calls is disallowed.
+Incorrect: -MemberOf (name="group3") - A function cannot have a function call as an argument. - The functions work only on Enterprise Reporter data.
+For all other data, they return nothing.